 Cyber Security: Ransomware – To Pay or not to Pay, that's the Question.

 Until now it was quite clear: blackmailers should not be paid.
 That is still the recommendation of the authorities in charge.
 However, in case of a ransomware emergency, the decision is not that easy any more.
 After all, it can prove very costly for a company to be blocked for days or even weeks.
 In such a situation, ethical concerns are soon pushed into the background.
-It is therefore all the more important to take the necessary precautionary measures.#Governance Risk Compliance #Security Awareness #Security Risk Assessment #SIEM #SOC #Vulnerability Management
+It is therefore all the more important to take the necessary precautionary measures.#Governance Risk Compliance #Security Awareness #Security Risk Assessment #SIEM #Cyber Defense Center #Vulnerability Management

 Officially, the Swiss Federal Reporting and Analysis Centre for Information Assurance (Melani) strongly advises against paying ransom money in the event of a ransomware attack.
 The head of the agency, Pascal Lamia, leaves no doubt: "We always advise against paying ransom demands," he said recently in the media.
 However, he describes this rule as “only a recommendation to affected companies” - they would have to make their own decisions if it came to such an eventuality.
 He also adds that many affected companies have not invested enough money in IT security. [i]

 The experts at Forrester are also of the opinion that paying a ransom can be worthwhile.
 Forrester analysts Josh Zelonis and Trevor Lyness write in a new report: "We recommend that you at least consider the payment of ransom as a viable option, even if you have intended not to pay.
 The average ransomware attack lasts 7.3 days.
 During this time, business comes to a standstill, and your company will have to find new ways to fulfill its core tasks."